-Credit scores are on the rise.
-In April 2018, the national average FICO credit score reached an all-time high of 704, according to FICO, the company behind the credit score most commonly used by lenders.
-In 2017, the average VantageScore — a credit score developed by the three major credit reporting agencies — was 675, the highest average VantageScore since 2012.
+In 2021, the national average FICO credit score reached an all-time high of 714, according to the latest data from Experian, one of the three credit bureaus.
+That same year, the average VantageScore — a credit score developed by the three major credit reporting agencies — was 698.

 What is a credit score?

 A credit score is a number that lenders use to evaluate your creditworthiness, or how likely you are to pay your bills on time.
 Lenders look at this number before deciding whether to approve you for a credit card, mortgage, loan or other form of credit.
 Your credit score is based on several aspects of your credit history.